 This is a suggested independent itinerary that you customize.
 Please select the best flights, hotels, trains, activities, transportation and number of nights in each destination to fit your needs.

 Visit three of Croatia`s astounding cities with this customizable package.
-Start this journey in Split (an exuberant, buzzing city with a perfect balance of history and modern sensibilities), then take a ferry to Hvar Island (with marble streets and Gothic palaces inside a beautiful walled city center) and finally a last ferry to Dubrovnik (the "Pearl of the Adriatic"; with sun-drenched beaches on one side and imposing mountains on the other).
-This is a flexible vacation package.
-Select your number of nights in each city, desired hotel and activities.
+Start this journey in Split (exuberant, buzzing city with a perfect balance of history and modern sensibilities), then take a ferry to Hvar Island (marble streets and Gothic palaces inside a beautiful walled city center) and finally a last ferry to Dubrovnik (the -Pearl of the Adriatic-; well-preserved medieval city walls, historic Old Town, stunning Adriatic coastline).

 This 8 night sample itinerary includes: